-PED 187 SOFTBALL (Intermediate) (2A) 1 credit This course presents advanced skills and competitive practice in softball.
+PED 187 SOFTBALL (Intermediate)

+This course presents advanced skills and competitive practice in softball.
 Emphasis is placed on proper techniques and strategies for playing softball.
 Upon completion, students should be able to participate in competitive softball.

-PED 188 YOGA (2A) 1 credit
+PED 188 YOGA

 This course introduces basic instruction in yoga for beginners.
 Emphasis is placed on instruction in gentle stretching, breathing practices, progressive deep relaxation, and posture.
 Upon completion, students should be able to participate in and appreciate the benefits of the activity.
 Rhythmic activity.